Two dimensional integral representations via branches of the Bruhat-Tits tree: Absolutely irreducible representations

-\begin{proof} It suffices to note that for an absolutely irreducible representation $\psi_0$ we have $\mathfrak{L}_{\psi_0}=K$, and the determinant of every element $\varepsilon\in K^*$ is $\varepsilon^2$, so the corresponding class in $\mathcal{G}_K(2)$ is trivial.
+\begin{proof}[Proof of Thm. \ref{t7}] It suffices to note that for an absolutely irreducible representation $\psi_0$ we have $\mathfrak{L}_{\psi_0}=K$, and the determinant of every element $\varepsilon\in K^*$ is $\varepsilon^2$, so the corresponding class in $\mathcal{G}_K(2)$ is trivial.
 This shows that $\Theta_{\mathfrak{D}}$ is trivial for every maximal order $\mathfrak{D}$ corresponding to a vertex in the branch.
-Now the result is a straightforward application of Lemma \ref{percc} and Lemma \ref{Lemcc}. \end{proof}
+Now the result is a straightforward application of Prop. \ref{percc} and Lemma \ref{Lemcc}. \end{proof}

-\begin{Corth} An absolutely irreducible representation $\psi_0:G\rightarrow\mathrm{GL}_2(K)$ is conjugate to an integral representation precisely when the product $\mathbb{S}(\psi)$ has a vertex whose Artin distance to $v_0$ is trivial. \end{Corth}
+\begin{Corth} An absolutely irreducible representation $\psi_0:G\rightarrow\mathrm{GL}_2(K)$ is $\mathrm{GL}_2(K)$-conjugate to an integral representation precisely when the product $\mathbb{S}(\psi)$ has a vertex whose Artin distance to $v_0$ is trivial. \end{Corth}